Skip to main content

 College education after the war: Univ of Louisville

-Notes: T/5 in 1944 Christmas Program
+Notes: T/5 in 1944 Christmas Program; rank of SGT per family records

 Jim Yunker was born on August 19, 1922 in Louisville, KY, the second of five children.
 His father was a gas engineer with Louisville Gas & Electric.

-On January 23, 1943 Jim married his high school sweetheart, Margaret Kaelin.
+On January 23, 1943 Jim had married his high school sweetheart, Margaret Kaelin.
 Both Jim and his wife came from devout Catholic families—his youngest sister became a nun and her brother was a priest.
 The Yunkers would go on to have six children: James III, Ruth, Stephen, Catherine, Barbara, and Teresa.

-Jim eventually found his way into the 3133 Signal Service Company, and saw service in Italy with the unit near the end of the war.
-After returning home, he used his GI Bill benefits to complete his engineering education at the University of Louisville, graduating in 1947.
+After returning stateside, he used his GI Bill benefits to complete his engineering education at the University of Louisville, graduating in 1947.

 After graduation he took a job with GE in Schenectady, NY.
 By 1950 he had moved to Massachusetts with GE, working his way up the ladder.
 The family lived in Peabody and Salem MA in the early 1950s when Jim was working at GE's Lynn, MA offices.
 In about 1957, he was transferred to Pittsfield in central Massachusetts as general manager of a GE unit based there.
 During his time in Pittsfield, he played for the YMCA chess club and won the city chess championship in 1959.

 He parlayed his GE experience into a job with International Telephone and Telegraph (ITT) when his former GE boss became president of ITT in Europe.
 In 1961 Jim moved his family to Brussels, Belgium when he became president and managing director of ITT Standard, the sales and marketing subsidiary for ITT overseas.
-Jim's oldest son, James III, fell in love with a young Belgian woman during their years there and they would marry in 1966.
+Jim's oldest son, James III, fell in love with a young English woman during their years there and they would marry in 1966.

 In 1965, Jim returned stateside when he took a job as president of ITT's Cannon Electric Division, and moved the family to Pasadena, CA. In 1967 he was named general manager of ITT's Electromechanicals Component Group.